Rastrelli Cello Quartet

 Bios

-The four gentlemen of the Rastrelli Cello Quartet began working together in 2002 and have devoted themselves ever since to exploring and experiencing the cello's world of sound.
+The four gentlemen of the Rastrelli Cello Quartet began working together in 2002 in Stuttgart and have devoted themselves ever since to exploring and experiencing the cello's world of sound.
 They are committed to tradition, but completely uncoupled from the conventional approach, which only serves as a solid foundation.
 Since then, the ensemble has built up a unique and broad repertoire, the likes of which can't be found anywhere else.

 The Rastrelli repertoire consists almost exclusively of arrangements by Sergio Drabkin, one of the quartet's founding members.
 Under the artistic direction of the charismatic virtuoso, Kira Kraftzoff, Drabkin's refined compositions lead the quartet on a journey through an individual and often unexpected musical landscape.